Rinaldi, Gastone

 (1920 - 2006)

-Gastone Rinaldi was an Italian designer.
-He started designing for his father Mario’s firm, Rima.
-He took part in the 9th Milan Triennale in 1951.
-For the first time in Italy, he offered sheet iron and aluminum chairs with foam-rubber upholstery.
-His design philosophy was improved after meeting Giò Ponti, who encouraged him to continue creating forms and models increasingly centered on metal.
-Rinaldi utilized tubing, steel rods and mesh.
-His 'DU 30' chair won the 1954 Compasso d'Oro.
-After leaving his father's business, he founded a brand new chair factory in 1974, he continued to design for it until the late 1980s.
-His objects were nominated for the Compasso d'Oro in 1978 and 1981.
+Gastone Rinaldi (1920-2006) was an Italian designer.
+In 1948, with his brother Giorgio, he took control of his father Mario’s firm, Rima (established in 1916).
+His design philosophy further developed after meeting Giò Ponti in 1950, who encouraged him to continue creating forms and models increasingly centered on metal.
+Rinaldi utilized tubing, steel rods, mesh and foam-rubber upholstery.
+This gave birth to some landmark chairs for Italy in the 1950s.
+His ‘DU 30’ chair won the 1954 Compasso d'Oro.
+After leaving Rima, he founded a brand new chair factory in 1974, he continued to design for until the late 1980s.
+His designs for the new company were nominated for the Compasso d'Oro in 1978 and 1981.